 05 of 05

 Squash vine borers love zucchini.
 The adults emerge from their winter hideout in the soil sometime in late June to early July, and one of their first tasks is to lay their eggs at the base of squash plants.
 When the eggs hatch, the larvae burrow into the stem of the zucchini plants and start to feed.
 This cuts off the flow of water through the plant’s stem and can quickly kill your beautiful zucchini plant.

-If you really want early zucchini, there is another way to foil this pest and that requires using - foil.
+If you really want early zucchini, there is another way to foil this pest and that requires using foil.
 You can wrap the base of each stem with a small piece of aluminum foil.
-You only need to cover about 2 - 4 inches of the stem, where it comes out of the ground.
+You only need to cover about 2 to 4 inches of the stem, where it comes out of the ground.
 Wrap the foil securely around the stem and the larva will not be able to bore through it.